jeancharlesamey/snapKit/README.md

 SELECTION (9)                                    Replace ✕  ← click again to turn it off [ Text to find...                    ✕ ] [⚙]              ← reuses the name field
   [ Replace with...                     ] [ Replace all ]   ← new row, only while Replace is on
-  (o) All          ( ) Visible     ( ) Hidden
-  [ Select ]                       [ Select absolute ]
 ```

-Turning it off clears both fields and puts the Selection scope filter back to its normal meaning — nothing is left behind for next time, and the window shrinks back down to its usual size.
+The visibility radios, *Select* / *Select absolute* and the **Actions** block fade out the moment Replace turns on — none of them act on a canvas selection, which Replace mode doesn't use.
+Turning it off clears both fields, puts the Selection scope filter back to its normal meaning, and fades that whole block back in — nothing is left behind for next time, and the window shrinks back down to its usual size.

 ### Find and replace
 Type the text to find in the name field (its placeholder becomes *Text to find...*) and what to replace it with in the new field underneath, then press **Replace all**.
 Unlike Select's name field, this is a **plain, case-insensitive, literal string** — no `*` wildcard, no comma-separated list — to match how Figma's own Find and replace works.